 Notice that in this passage everything Christ mentioned is happening today: False prophets have been predicting the dates when Christ will return, some say He has already returned, many are being led astray, there are definitely wars and rumors of wars, and Christians are martyred and persecuted more frequently than ever before.
 This takes us through verse 7.

 Jesus said this is the “beginning of sorrows” and:

 Then shall they deliver you up to be afflicted, and shall kill you: and ye shall be hated of all nations for my name’s sake.
 Matthew 24:8

 Again He tells us…

 13 But he who endures to the end shall be saved.

-Does this mean those that who are able to work and remain faithful until the end of their lives will be saved?
-Certainly those who endure, will be saved, but the question is, who will endure?
+If so, did He mean those who are able to work until the the end of their lives will be saved?
+Perhaps He meant those who remain faithful until the end of their lives will be saved?
+Certainly those who endure, will be saved, but the question is…

 The seed that sprouted and took root grew and produced fruit.
 Later when He explained the parable He said: